dvdmtw98/notes/notes-vault/blockchain/bitcoin/transactions/bitcoin-transaction-scripts.md

 Useful in business settings were approval from multiple departments are required for spending funds

 P2SH can be used as an address as well.
 The address is base58check encoded
-P2SH addresses use the version prefix 3 in base58 that comes 5
+P2SH addresses use the version prefix 3
-When a wallet sees a address that starts with 5 it knows its a special address
+When a wallet sees a address that starts with 3 it knows its a special address
 Wallets don't have to be changed to make payments to P2SH addresses

 An P2SH cannot be include inside another P2SH
 Since the hash is only checked when its going to be spent, if a transaction is created with a invalid hash then the funds become unspendable

-### OP_RETURN
+#### OP_RETURN

 It is used to created outputs that are unspendable
 OP_RETURNs are stored on the blockchain but not in the UTXOs database